lawrencecai49/ChatSpace/README.md

   - Delete comments and posts only if they posted them
 ## What I plan to implement / improve / complete in the future
 ### In the near future I plan to implement / complete implementation of:
+  - Security (redesign my server side code so it uses HTTPS protocol to ensure encryted and secure connection with my database)
   - User pages
   - Ability for users to add followers and restrict who can see, like and comment certain posts
   - Ability for users to follow other accounts